andrew-bailey-mule/http-router/README.md

 This MuleSoft 4.6 HTTP router is from example purposes only.
-All files have an Appache 2.0 license.
+All files have an Apache 2.0 license.